matbhz/vizabi-docs/src/_content/2-bubble-chart.md

 ##Colors

 Vizabi tools are crafted to be highly customisable.
-You can enable or disable features and do all sorts of tuning. **Let's hack the color of Asia to purple.**
+You can enable or disable features and do all sorts of tuning. **Let's hack the color of regions.**

 <div id="bubble-chart-placeholder3" class="vizabi-placeholder no-border"></div>

-Vizabi Initialiation:
+Vizabi Initialization:

 <a onclick='openBubbleChartExample3()' class="button code-btn"><i class='fa fa-codepen'></i> Codepen</a>